berlioz-the/berlioz/docs/cli.md

 Setup AWS account profile name for local deployment native resources.

+Berlioz allows use of cloud native resources like DynamoDB and Kinesis.
+In order to have access to such services even when deploying on a local workstation, we need an access to some AWS account to configure those resources.
+Specify AWS profile to use for that purpose.
+Note, that this account does not have to be the one used in other deployments.

 ## local endpoints

-Outputs publicly exposed endpoints of the deployment.
+Outputs publicly exposed endpoints for local deployment

 ## local get-configs

-Displays current configuration.
+Displays dynamic local deployment configuration.

 ## local provision

+Provisions services on a local workstation.

-Starts the service on a local workstation.
+This command provisions locally published clusters on a local workstation.

+Optionally, a single cluster can be specified to provision a single cluster only.

 ## local push

-Builds and pushes the images to local deployment store.
+Builds and pushes the images to local workstation store.

+Executes the [build](#build) command and once the build is complete, pushes the images to the local workstation store.
+It is important to note that this command does not deploy the cluster locally yet.
+To deploy the cluster use the [local provision](#local-provision) command.

+Just like with the [build](#build) command, this command should be called from the project root directory.

 ## local push-provision

-Builds and pushes the images to local deployment store.
+Builds and provisions the services on a local workstation

+This command should be called from the project root directory.
+This command literally combines [build](#build), [local push](#local-push) and [local provision](#local-provision) commands.

 ## local scale get

-Specifies number of service instances to deploy on a local workstation.
+Returns configured number of service instances to deploy on a local workstation.

 ## local scale set

-Specifies number of service instances to deploy on a local workstation.
+Sets the number of running instances for a service on a local workstation.

 ## local unprovision

-Starts the service on a local workstation.
+Terminates services on a local workstation.

+Optionally, a single cluster can be specified to undeploy a single cluster only.

 ## login